CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 - Example value for external object: `https://digital.lib.uidaho.edu/digital/iiif/expforsav/390/full/pct:20/0/default.jpg`
 - Example value for object in project: `/objects/thumbs/demo_002_th.jpg`
 - Example value for YouTube object: `https://img.youtube.com/vi/CVXQ3X6Q8oU/mqdefault.jpg`

+### image_alt_text

+- An appropriate textual description of the image_small representation of the item.
+The alt text corresponds to the `image_small` (not necessarily the file at `object_location`).
+- This value will be used as the "alt" value of the image element, which is important for accessibility (and required!).
+If no `image_alt_text` is provided, the template will fall back to using the item's `description` or `title` value (which in many cases is not ideal for your users).
+- Using the `image_alt_text` field allows you to provide more carefully crafted alt text depending on the item contents, type, and purpose.
+See [WAI Images Tutorial](https://www.w3.org/WAI/tutorials/images/) for more tips.
+- Example value: `Man standing with pump machinery next to a river with trees and mountains in the distance`

+### object_transcript

+- A text transcript of the item's content.
+This is most commonly used with video and audio items, but can be for any item type.
+- The transcript content can be added in two ways:
+    1. Add the full text as the value directly in the field.
+This is a straight forward way to keep transcript data directly in your metadata.
+Keep in mind that spreadsheet software typically has limits on the number of characters per cell, so this won't work well with larger transcripts.
+    2. Add the transcript as a text file (.txt or .md) in your project's "objects" folder and put the filename and relative path as the value of `object_transcript`.
+For example, `objects/transcript1.txt`.
+See below for more information on preparing a transcript file.
+- The contents of the field or the transcript file will be rendered as Markdown on the Item page.
+- Example value in cell: `Temperatures 85 to 90 in valleys, 70 to 75 ridges.
+Minimum humidity 15 to 25 percent valleys and 22 to 32 percent ridges.
+20 foot winds at lower elevations Northwest, 5 to 15 miles per hour.
+Ridge top, Northwest, 5 to 15 miles per hour.`
+- Example value in transcript text file: `objects/demo_003.md`

+Preparing transcripts:

+- Providing a transcript for audio and video items is an essential accessibility and useability feature to ensure all users can access the information contained in the media.
+We strongly recommend video items *also* include in video captioning, which can be automatically provided by YouTube or Vimeo.
+- When creating transcripts, consider the information they convey to users.
+Basic transcripts record the audio information only.
+Descriptive transcripts also record visual information beyond the speakers.
+Basic transcripts can be started using automated services or downloading captions from YouTube, and are then often cleaned up and edited.
+See [WAI transcripts tips](https://www.w3.org/WAI/media/av/transcripts/) for more information.
+- To prepare a transcript text file:
+    - Create a ".txt" or ".md" file following the general [filenaming conventions]({{ '/docs/objects/csv-objects/#object-guidelines-for-collectionbuilder-csv' | relative_url }}).
+It is often desireable to follow a naming convention that links the transcript to the main item, such as using it's objectid.
+    - Add the file to your project's "objects" folder.
+These can be grouped in a folder inside the "objects" folder if desired, such as "objects/transcripts/".
+    - Ensure that the file has YAML front matter at the top of the file so that it will be processed by Jekyll (the front matter can be empty, i.e. `---` line break `---`).
+    - Add the relative path (`objects/`) and filename to the `object_transcript` field, e.g. `objects/demo_003.md`.
+    - During site build, the transcript text will be retrieved from the file and rendered as Markdown.

 ### format: